cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 `kubectl cnpg logs cluster -h`

-The `logs` command will display logs in  JSON-lines format, unless the `--timestamps` flag is used, in which case, a human readable timestamp will be prepended to each line.
+The `logs` command will display logs in  JSON-lines format, unless the `--timestamps` flag is used, in which case, a human-readable timestamp will be prepended to each line.
 In this case, lines will no longer be valid JSON, and tools such as `jq` may not work as desired.